ultrabug/py3status/README.md

 py3status
 =========

-py3status extends the mighty i3status for enhanced i3bar customization on i3wm
+py3status is an extensible i3status wrapper written in python

 ## Documentation
 See the [wiki](https://github.com/ultrabug/py3status/wiki) for up to date documentation.